Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "One of the most difficult things is not to change society - but to change yourself."
+> "Always be a first rate version of yourself and not a second rate version of someone else."
-> — **Nelson Mandela**
+> — **Judy Garland**

 ---